 ANNUAL DISCLOSURE OF CRIME STATISTICS

-While Penn State Schuylkill is a reasonably safe environment, crimes do occur.
-In addition to the Clery Act crimes statistics, other common crimes that occur on campus are outlined below:
+While the Penn State Dickinson School of Law campus is a reasonably safe environment, crimes do occur.
+In addition to the Clery Act crimes statistics, other common crimes that occur on campus are outlined below.

 Theft